thomasthaddeus/cityuseattle.github.io/docs/hoporhos/submit.md

 Total 3 (delta 1), reused 0 (delta 0), pack-reused 0
 remote: Resolving deltas: 100% (1/1), completed with 1 local object.
 To github.com:cityuseattle/IS440-HOP06-Fall-2021.git
-   91edf39..93e1062  master -> master
+   91edf39..93e1062  main -> main
 ```

 ### GitHub Desktop.

 After you finish your HOP or HOS, you can see all changes on GitHub Desktop.
-For example, if you finish your work on week6 and want to submit or push it to GitHub.
-You can type a summary and then commit it to master.
+For example, if you finish your work on week 6 and want to submit or push it to GitHub, you can type a summary and then commit it to the main branch.

 ![](/assets/images/github-desktop-commit.png)